 Multiple antibiotic resistance (MAR) index was determined using the formula MAR=x/y, where x is the number of antibiotics to which test isolate displayed resistance and y is the total number of antibiotics to which the test organism has been evaluated for sensitivity (Christopher et al. (2013).
 Isolates that are resistant to three or more antibiotics was taken to be multi-drug resistant.

 Results

-Gut and surface-adhering bacteria isolated from Periplaneta americana (cockroaches) were identified through morphological and biochemical characterization as presented in Table 1.
+Gut and surface-adhering bacteria isolated from P. americana were identified through morphological and biochemical characterization as presented in Table 1.

 Table 1: Morphological and biochemical characterization of gut and surface-adhering bacteria isolated from Periplaneta americana (cockroaches)